changeworld/azure-docs.pl-pl/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="next-steps"></a>Następne kroki

-Aby poznać inne sposoby pracy z usługą Hive, zobacz [używanie Apache Hive z usługą HDInsight](hdinsight-use-hive.md).
+For other ways to work with Hive, see [Use Apache Hive with HDInsight](hdinsight-use-hive.md).

-Aby uzyskać więcej informacji o funkcjach zdefiniowanych przez użytkownika w programie Hive, zobacz sekcję [Apache Hive operatory i funkcje zdefiniowane przez użytkownika](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF) w witrynie typu wiki usługi Hive w witrynie Apache.org.
+For more information on Hive User-Defined Functions, see [Apache Hive Operators and User-Defined Functions](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF) section of the Hive wiki at apache.org.